NicholasSebastian/Handal-Cargo/README.md

   - Adjustments:
     - The printing positions.
     - Text that is too long needs to get truncated.

-## POSSIBLE FUTURE FEATURES

-- Table pagination and fixed header.
-- Sort tables by specified column.
+- Limit table lengths to 20 and sort by most recently added or edited.